wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 the relevant provider plugins to their system, and variant-related tooling will be able to automatically discover it and obtain the correct API backend values.

+The API means to be absolutely minimal and is specified using abstract protocols.
+Its centerpiece is a function that allows a frontend to query the configs supported on the current platform (`get_supported_configs()`).
+Additionally, a plugin declares the namespace it uses (`namespace`), whether it is a static or dynamic plugin (`dynamic`) and exposes a function to validate properties (`validate_property()`).

-The API means to be absolutely minimal.
-The plugin declares its namespace globally and does not include it in return values to avoid potential problems if returned namespace mismatched.
-All methods are only passed properties in the plugin namespace to reduce the risk of mistakenly processing properties from another namespace.
+The namespace is declared globally and is avoided in return values to avoid redundancy and the need to handle potential mismatches.
+All methods are only passed properties in the plugin namespace to make plugin implementation easier, and avoid the need for explicit filtering, that if accidentally omitted could result in mistakenly processing properties from another namespace.

-The `validate_property()` method operates on one property at a time to simplify the return value, since calling it multiple times is not considered a bottleneck.
+The `validate_property()` method is provided for build backends to ensure that wheel variants are not built with incorrect properties.
+It operates on one property at a time to simplify the return value, since calling it multiple times is not considered a bottleneck.

-The types used in the API are defined using abstract protocols, in order not to force a specific implementation — especially that such an implementation could end up relying on models deprecated in a future version of Python.
+The types used in the API are defined using abstract protocols, in order not to force a specific implementation.
 For example, the relevant data types can be implemented using data classes, named tuples, `argparse.Namespace` or an entirely custom class.